chisorom/ChisoromObika/README.md

 ## OBJECTIVE
-As an Information security analyst, I aim to contribute to securing digital assets and, by extension, the people and reputation associated with your company.
-Three of my key skills include open-source intelligence analysis, attack surface management, and interpreting technical content for non-technical stakeholders.
+As a Cybersecurity analyst, I aim to contribute to securing digital assets and, by extension, the people and reputation associated with your company.
+Three of my key skills include threat intelligence analysis, attack surface management, network security and interpreting technical content for non-technical stakeholders.